Haaaaron/CUDA_2D_FFT/README.md

-# Simple Two dimensional FFT implementations
+# 2-Dimensional Fourier transform implemented with CUDA

 Simple implementations of 2-dimensional fast Fourier transforms.
 These softwares are a good indication of the power that GPU's can offer compared to pure CPU computation.